mjaivc/IMLP/README.md

 # IMLP
-This is NTU Train Course
+This is NTU Training IMLP Course